- Adapts to the user and does not interfere with the normal work flow.

 At BehavioSec we believe that great security can be achieved without sacrificing the user experience.

-Whether your service authenticates users or applies online identification to track down a fraudster, our technology (Behaviometrics) is based on algorithms that measure the unique pattern and natural rhythm that every user has when interacting with their input devices.
 The security is in the unique way that the user enters information, similar to a digital fingerprint.
 The unique identifier is your behavior.

 Today, the user’s standard login credentials function as a gatekeeper to protect from intrusions.
 But what happens if an intruder has acquired the password or operates on a computer which is already logged on?